bagustris/octave-tutorial/_episodes/01-intro.md

 The upside of this is that
 we can save our code and run it again in the same way at a later stage.

-* **Search Documentation** on the top right of your screen lets you search for functions.
+* **Search Documentation** on can be triggered by Ctrl+5 tp your screen lets you search for functions.
 Suggestions for functions that would do what you want to do will pop up.
 Clicking on them will open the documentation.